andy-byers/CalicoDB/doc/design.md

 First, allocate a new node, called `R`.
 Let the node that is overfull be `L` and the parent `P`.
 Start transferring cells from `L` to `R`, checking at each point if the overflow cell `c` will fit in `L`.
-There will be a point (once we reach the "overflow index") at which there have been enough cells transferred that `c` belongs in `R`.
+There will be a point (once we reach the "overflow slot") at which there have been enough cells transferred that `c` belongs in `R`.
 If this point is reached, then `c` is written to `R`, since it must fit.
 This routine takes advantage of the fact that the local size of a cell is limited to roughly 1/4 of the usable space on a page.
 If a maximally-sized overflow cell will not fit in `L` then it definitely will fit in `R`, since `R` was empty initially.